The best hotels in Chiang Rai

 Cool season, November-February, is Chiang Rai's peak.
 Book 3-4 weeks ahead minimum for anything with a garden or river view.
 Low season, June-September, you can often book same-week and still get your first choice.
 The shoulder months of March and October are sweet spots. warm but not monsoon-wet, and prices haven't peaked yet.

-Chiang Rai's best neighborhoods
+Chiang Rai's best hotel regions

 Start with the City Center or Mae Kok Riverside if it's your first visit.
 You'll be walking to Wat Rong Khun and grabbing tuk-tuks to the Night Bazaar without burning an hour on transfers every morning.